 A Major and Minor are offered.
-Students intending to major or minor in GRS should consult with the Director to determine the best course plan for their needs and time, since not all courses are offered each semester.
+Students intending to major or minor in

+GRS should consult with the Professor Coles or Professor Sultan to determine the best course plan for their needs and time, since not all courses are offered each semester.